18.38.215 RESIDENTIAL USES OF MOTELS, COMMERCIAL AND OFFICE STRUCTURES.

 .05 Facility Management Plan pursuant to subsection 18.38.215.170.

 .0603 Design Review.
-Applicants of proposed conversions for residential uses shall submit plans to the Planning and Building Department and Community and Economic Development Department for design review prior to Planning Commission review of a conditional use permit for the project.
+Applicants of proposed conversions for residential uses shall submit conceptual plans to the Planning and Building Department and Housing and Community Development Department for design review prior to submittal of an Administrative Housing Permit.

 .0604 Housing Authority Agreement.
-To ensure proper development and operation of Supportive Housing units in accordance with the purpose and intent of this section, all applicants of proposed residential conversions projects pursuant to this section shall enter into a written agreement with the City of Anaheim Housing Authority acknowledging the requirements of this section.
-A draft agreement in substantial form shall be required prior to approval of a conditional use permit.
+To ensure proper development and operation of Supportive Housing units in accordance with the purpose and intent of this section, all applicants of proposed residential conversions projects pursuant to this section shall enter into a written agreement with the Anaheim Housing Authority acknowledging the requirements of this section.
+A draft agreement in substantial form shall be required prior to approval of an Administrative Housing Permit.

 .01 Both Departments will review project design, and seek to ensure compatibility of the conversion project to the existing neighborhood scale and character, and a high level of livability for residents, consistent with the General Plan Community Design Element and the City of Anaheim Affordable Housing Development Residential Design Guidelines.

 .070 Supportive Housing Units.
-As a condition of the approval of any conditional use permit to allow conversions of hotels, and other commercial and office structures, for residential uses, and prior to issuance of building permits for projects, the property owner(s) shall agree to the following:
+As a requirement of the Administrative Housing Permit to allow conversions of hotels, and other commercial and office structures, for residential uses, and prior to issuance of building permits for projects, the property owner(s) shall agree to the following:

 .0701 Small Projects.
 For projects with seventy (70) total units or less, the number of units dedicated as Supportive Housing (as defined in subdivision (b) of Section 50675.14 of the Health and Safety Code) shall be fifty percent (50%) or more of the total units and offered to persons with incomes of up to sixty percent (60%) of area median income.

 .0702 Large Projects.
-For projects with more than seventy (70) total units, the number of units dedicated as Supportive Housing (as defined in subdivision (b) of Section 50675.14 of the Health and Safety Code) shall be established and approved by the Community and Economic Development Department.
+For projects with more than seventy (70) total units, the number of units dedicated as Supportive Housing (as defined in subdivision (b) of Section 50675.14 of the Health and Safety Code) shall be established and approved by the Housing and Community Development Department.

 .0703 Affordability Mix.
-The affordability targeting/mix for all projects shall be dictated by the affordable housing funding program requirements and approved by the Community and Economic Development Department pursuant to a written agreement and the affordability covenants required in subsection 18.38.215.100.
+The affordability targeting/mix for all projects shall be dictated by the affordable housing funding program requirements and approved by the Housing and Community Development Department pursuant to a written agreement and the affordability covenants required in subsection 18.38.215.100.

 .01 The term "Extremely Low Income Households," as used in this section shall mean households having an income not exceeding thirty percent (30%) of the median family income, adjusted for family size.